 Try Advanced Checklists For Free

-Advanced Checklists is only available in Trello Business Class and Trello Enterprise, which you can now try free for 14 days to see if you’d like to maximize Trello:
+Advanced Checklists is only available with Trello Standard, Premium, or Trello Enterprise, which you can now try free for 14 days to see if you’d like to maximize Trello:

 Good or bad, we’d love to hear your thoughts.
 Find us on Twitter (@trello)!